hsutter/babb/README.md

 We suggest trying various values for these options:

    - Globally, you can call `babb::shared.set_failure_profile(fail_once_per, max_run_length)` to control the frequency and clustering of failure injection.
-This is also used as the default for each new thread's failure frequency and clustering whenever the new thread's `thread_local` storage is created.
+This is also used as the default for each new thread.

       - `fail_once_per`: the average #allocation attempts before one fails (default: 100,000)